 Cults in Prime edition

 Cults are one more layer in the Spellfire Prime edition game to allocate champions and their powers.
 There are dozens of cults in the Spellfire world, and all of them give some exclusive bonuses to their members.
-Some of them are religious cults.
-Most notable is "Brotherhood of the light," which rewards the members who use light.
+Some of them are religious cults, and the most notable is "Brotherhood of the light," which rewards the members who use light.

 The fanatism drives several cults.
 A most notable one, the "Truthseekers," has members who can see the future.

-Some cults are driven by skill, where members help each other.
+There are cults that are driven by skill, where members help each other.
 Some cult members are united by their choices or circumstances in their lives.
 Cults are described in the school section of the Spellfire app and website.

-Note: Cult powers usually are not written on the card itself.
-You should check the app or the website to know more about them.
+Note: Cult powers usually are NOT written on the card description, and you should check the App or the website to know more about them.

 Another example would be the "Co-Op" champions who can aid other champions in the battles with some notable limitations.